neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Tampopo.md

 ---

 # Tampopo (1985)

-A truck driver stops at a small family-run noodle shop and decides to help its fledgling business.
+​​A truck driver stops at a small family-run noodle shop and decides to help its fledgling business.
 The story is intertwined with various vignettes about the relationship of love and food.

+**7.9** on [object Object]